Cross Lane Meadows

 An extensive area of magnesian limestone grassland with all the classic indicator species that define this internationally rare plant community.

-A small woodland with an abundance of hazel stands
+One of Durham characteristic coastal denes, this nature reserve includes a small woodland with an abundance of hazel stands.